cnerg/cnerg.github.com/source/index.rst

 News
 -----
+* **April 10, 2016** CNERG is looking for a new research assistant in `Synthetic Image Generation for Nuclear Non-proliferation
+  <jobs/ra-2016-imaging-cvt.html>`_.
+We anticipate that a successful
+  candidate may come from one of many different fields of science and engineering.

 * **March 29, 2016** `Robert Carlsen <people/carlsen.html>`_ defended his PhD
   dissertation, highlighting contributions in nuclear fuel cycle optimization and the concept of hedging strategies for nuclear technology deployment.